rails/webpacker/README.md

 But it could also look a million other ways.

-**Note:** You can also namespace your packs using directories, similar to a Rails app.
+**Note:** You can also namespace your packs using directories similar to a Rails app.

 ```
 app/javascript/packs/admin/orders.js